spotted-nutcracker-gv.jpg

 Statement: “A well-regulated Militia [comma], being necessary to the security of a free State [comma], the right of the people to keep and bear Arms [comma], shall not be infringed”. . .

-There're hyphens, commas; or brackets used in the course of creative writing which allows for the reader to understand what action's intended by the author. . .
+There are hyphens, commas or brackets used in the course of th declarative employed which allows for the reader to understand what action's intended by the author. . .

-i.e. “the rights of the people shall not be infringed” as it’s difficult to observe how any power might be observed between a militia of "States & Government" when the driving force intended is the betterment of a free and Universal citizenry. . ! ?
+i.e. “the rights of the people shall not be infringed” as it’s difficult to understand how any power might be observed between a militia of "States & Government" when the driving force intended's the betterment of a free thinking and Universal citizenry. . ?

-Question: Is it right to place "armed insurrection" in the Second Amendment when clearly the founding fathers (as Hamilton’s contention) sought to place trust in the ordered and orderly liberty of a free thinking and Universal citizenry?
+Question: Is it right to place 'armed insurrection' in the Second Amendment when the founding fathers "as Hamilton’s contention" clearly sought when placing trust and logic in the ordered liberty of a free thinking and educative society. . ?

 saucer.jpg